 A flat text file is very lite, carrying no fancy formatting attributes and therefore highly performant.
 In addition, there are optimized mechanisms in Windows for highly efficient processing of text files, another reason to consider them for storage.

-I have not yet written a Blog post on working with text files, but in my online course: Beyond Excel Boundaries with VBA: Office, Files and Internet, I explain and work through in detail how to import and export data in two different ways using VBA.
+I have not yet written a Blog post on working with text files, but in my online course: Business Automation with VBA: Working with Files, I explain and work through in detail how to import and export data in two different ways using VBA.